rudidude86/gura-lang.github.io/documents/Data-Type.md

 * `symbol`

+  This is a Primitive Data Type.

   An identifier preceded by a back quote instantiates a value of `symbol` type.

         `foo  `bar

 * `expr`

+  This is an Object Data Type.

   Any expression preceded by a back quote instantiates a value of `expr` type.

         `(x + y)  `func(x)  `{ println('hello'), x += 1 }

 * `iterator`

+  This is an Object Data Type.

   If one or more elements are surrounced by a pair of parentheses, it would instantiate a value of `iterator` type.